Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Model of Intra-Cluster Medium

 \section{Model of Intra-Cluster Medium}

-We present the model of ICM, where the thermodynamic profiles are modelled using the polytropic gas in hydrostatic equilibrium with the dark matter halos, with the additional non-gravitational effects such as feedback from supernovae and sumpermassive black holes \citep{Ostriker2005,Bode2009} and the non-thermal pressure by turbulent gas motions \citep{Shaw2010}.
+We present the analytic model of thermodynamic profiles of ICM within a halo.
+The key assumption of this model is that the polytropic gas is in hydrostatic equilibrium in the dark matter halos.
+The amplitudes of thermodynamic profiles are determined with the three boundary conditions: energy conservation, pressure boundary condition, and gas mass conservation.
+The non-gravitational effects, such as feedback from supernovae and supermassive black holes \citep{Ostriker2005,Bode2007,Bode2009} and the non-thermal pressure by turbulent gas motions \citep{Shaw2010}, contribute to the total energy budget.
 The latest analytic ICM model has also been calibrated using Chandra observations of SZ selected clusters \citep{Flender2017}.